A PhD degree is the highest level of formalized education in Norway.

 - It is possible to complete part of your studies abroad, either in the form of a prolonged research stay or by completing some of your courses abroad

-It is possible to complete a doctoral degree outside of the structured PhD-education.
-This is called a dr.philos.-degree and is a completely independent non-supervised academic work where your first formal contact with the university will be upon handing in your thesis.
+It is possible to complete a doctoral degree outside of a structured PhD education.
+This is called a dr.philos. degree and is a completely independent non-supervised academic work where your first formal contact with the university will be upon handing in your thesis.